Fidelity's new asset allocation head tasked with stemming outflows

-BOSTON (Reuters) - Fidelity Investments is betting on an executive from a rival firm to stem billions of dollars in outflows from its flagship retirement franchise.
+BOSTON (Reuters) - Fidelity Investments has lured an executive from a rival firm to help stem billions of dollars in outflows from its flagship retirement franchise.

-The mutual fund giant said on Wednesday it had hired former AllianceBernstein executive Vadim Zlotnikov to run its $440 billion global asset allocation division.
+The mutual fund giant said on Wednesday it had hired AllianceBernstein executive Vadim Zlotnikov to take over its $440 billion global asset allocation division.
 Zlotnikov will report directly to Charlie Morrison, Fidelity’s head of asset management.

 Zlotnikov’s new duties include oversight of Fidelity’s Freedom Funds, which are a staple offering in retirement plans offered by U.S. corporations, hospitals, municipalities and universities.
+The funds have lost market share to Vanguard, but in the past three years they have put up performance figures that are better than a majority of rivals, industry data shows.

+“We’ve seen stronger client demand for the Freedom Funds over the past year, driven by their outstanding performance and low fees,” Fidelity spokesman Adam Banker said in an email.

-Zlotnikov, who had been chief market strategist at AllianceBernstein, will have to contend with Vanguard Group, which has dominated the target-date fund industry since the 2008 financial crisis.
+Still, Zlotnikov, who had been chief market strategist at AllianceBernstein, will have to contend with Vanguard Group, which has dominated the target-date fund industry since the 2008 financial crisis.
 In 2014, Vanguard usurped Fidelity as the No. 1 provider of funds that reduce risk as investors near retirement.

 Assets in Fidelity’s Freedom Funds, which include the $31 billion 2020 Fund, increased 23 percent over the past three years to $224 billion, according to data from Morningstar Inc. But those gains at the No. 2 target-date fund provider have come mostly from the buoyant stock market.